-1100001010010 Nesponse to recommendations.
-Recommendation Accepted, rejected or partially accepted Proposed action (if different to that recommended) and indicative timescale (unless rejected) That the Council should work to establish a partnership Accepted Thames Valley Police (TVP) are involved as key partner with OCC in Vision Zero road safety both strategically and operationally.
-Operationally, TVP work jointly with Oxfordshire Fire & Rescue Service on road safety across Oxfordshire.
-They also work together on regular and ongoing road safety campaigns, such a 'Close Passes', 'Be Bright - Be Seen', and the delivery of the national Fatal 4 campaigns: Drink / board to Drug driving etc. This is part of the work that the Oxfordshire Fire & Rescue Services monitor deliver as the Vision Zero's Road Safety Education workstream. progress on Vision Zero Strategically there are 2 Vision Zero Partnership Boards that have been established with Thames Valley Police being fully involved as a to support the delivery of Vision Zero and monitor it progress, and TVP have member invites to both boards; Detective Chief Inspector (Road Policing) (or his sub) is an invited member at both Boards: key partner.
-Vision Zero Steering Group takes place quarterly and is chaired by Director of Highways and Environmental.
+Meeting date Item Action/recommendation Responsible person Timescale Last reviewed Update/response ensure that contact details for appropriate officers are attached to each infrastructure project.
+8) That the Council should avoid silo working and consider whether each Locality should have a s106 officer attached to it.
+In progress 07/02/24 Vision Zero 1) That the Council should work to establish a partnership board to monitor progress on Vision Zero with Thames Valley Police being fully involved as a key partner.
+Paul Fermer; Sean Rooney; Caroline Coyne 25/09/2024 Thames Valley Police (TVP) are involved as key partner with OCC in Vision Zero road safety both strategically and operationally.
+Operationally, TVP work jointly with Oxfordshire Fire &amp; Rescue Service on road safety across Oxfordshire.
+They also work together on regular and ongoing road safety campaigns, such a 'Close Passes', 'Be Bright - Be Seen', and the delivery of the national Fatal 4 campaigns: Drink / Drug driving etc. This is part of the work that the Oxfordshire Fire &amp; Rescue Services deliver as the Vision Zero's Road Safety Education workstream.
+Strategically there are 2 Vision Zero Partnership Boards that have been established to support the delivery of Vision Zero and monitor it progress, and

+Meeting date Item Action/recommendation Responsible person Timescale Last reviewed Update/response TVP have member invites to both boards; Detective Chief Inspector (Road Policing) (or his sub) is an invited member at both Boards: Vision Zero Steering Group takes place quarterly and is chaired by Director of Highways and Environmental.
 The membership of the group includes elected members, OCC officers and external partners / stakeholders; representatives from the Oxford Cycling Network (OCN), Cyclox, and Action Vision Zero.
 TVP Detective Chief Inspector (Road Policing) is an invited member of the Group.
 There is also a Vision Zero Wider Stakeholder Group meeting that takes place twice a year and is again, chaired by Director of Highways and Environmental.
 The membership of the group includes the wider group of Vision Zero partners / stakeholders who have helped shape the Vision Zero Strategy and Action Plan.
 The invite lists comprises of elected members, OCC officers and representatives from the wider Vision Stakeholder Group.
-TVP Detective Chief Inspector (Road Policing) is an invited member of the Group.
-OCC Vision Zero Road Safey Leads are also members of the TVP lead Thames Valley Road Safety Working Group, which meets every six months, and chaired by Thames Valley Police Detective Chief Inspector (Road Policing) The Group meeting is attended by road safety officers and representatives from all the other local authorities in the Thames Valley area.
+TVP Detective Chief Inspector (Road

+Meeting date Item Action/recommendation Responsible person Timescale Last reviewed Update/response OCC Vision Zero Road Safey Leads are also members of the TVP lead Thames Valley Road Safety Working Group, which meets every six months, and chaired by Thames Valley Police Detective Chief Inspector (Road Policing) The Group meeting is attended by road safety officers and representatives from all the other local authorities in the Thames Valley area.
 This forum is used as an opportunity for OCC and other local authorities to engage with Thames Valley Police on road safety matters.
-It provides OCC the opportunity to engage with TVP, share any road safety

-1 Date of the meeting at which report/recommendations were received issues or enforcement concerns, discuss specific locations of concern, and learn about what else is happening regarding TVP road safety enforcement across the
+It provides OCC the opportunity to engage with TVP, share any road safety issues or enforcement concerns, discuss specific locations of concern, and learn about what else is happening regarding TVP road safety enforcement across the Thames Valley area.
+2) That the Council should continue to engage with Thames Valley Police in order to encourage enforcement of speed limits.
+Paul Fermer; Sean Rooney; Caroline Coyne 25/09/2024 OCC will continue to engage with TVP to encourage the enforcement of speed limits in several ways.
+There are the day-to-day operational highway management discussions that take place between OCC, Oxfordshire Fire &amp; Rescue service